Monday, December 28, 2015

 #1.
 Death Star Assault (A New Hope)

-Since all the other moment entries are in the top twenty, I should mention this scene of the attack on the Death Star is the granddaddy of all space battles.
+Since all the other moment entries are in the top twenty, I should mention this scene of the attack on the Death Star may well be the granddaddy of all space battles.
 It's the scene in which Luke and the Rebels are piloting their X-wing fighters to try and take out the Imperials in their TIE fighters (with Darth Vader leading them) on the original Death Star.
 Luckily, with the help of Han in the Millennium Falcon, they managed to be victorious in that battle.
 It's very epic in all its cinematic portions.
 It demonstrated the incredible action with innovative special effects combined to make this original space battle, proving that it's cemented as the best moment in the Star Wars series.

 Friday, December 18, 2015